E-G-C/challeges/README.md

 see [solution](./day_of_the_week.py)

 ## Max value in a string data
-Given a table in the form of headers and data lines separated by **\n** and values are separated by **,** return the max value given a column name example:
+Given a table in the form of headers and data lines separated by **\n** and values are separated by **,** return the max value given a column name.
+Example:
 given  S = "id,name,age,act.,room,dep.\n1,Jack,68,T,13,8\n17,Betty,28,F,15,7"
 C = "age"
 it should return 68